jpmchia/ip2location-pfsense/README.md

 ### WIP features (part implemented)
 * Backend service standalone mode, allowing monitoring of host's network traffic without pfSense
 * Configurable map tile providers for Leaflet.js
-* Additional UI for cache controls, monitoring and hit rates and configuration of the backend
+* Additional UI for cache controls, monitoring and hit rates and configruation of the backend
 * Transfer storage of Watch list from the local browser storage to the backend service